rahiaag/ARShop/README.md

 https://rahiaag.github.io/ARShop/

-This repository contains the codebase for an augmented reality (AR) integrated Ecommerce website.
-The integration of AR technology enhances the user experience by allowing customers to visualize products in their real-world environment before making a purchase decision.
+ARShop uses augmented reality technology in conjunction with built-in QR codes.
+By scanning QR codes with the app, users can visualize products in their real-world environment, enhancing their online shopping experience

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### **HOMEPAGE :**